unattended-backpack/hierophant/README.md

 cp hierophant/contemplant.example.toml hierophant/contemplant.toml
 # Add your config values
 RUST_LOG=info cargo run --release --bin contemplant
+# Your Contemplant will automatically start executing proof requests from the Hierophant
 ```

+Each Contemplant is connected to 1 Hierophant.
+You're likely running a Hierophant from the [Running Hierophant](#running-hierophant) section above.
+Use your Hierophant's public ip in the `contemplant.toml` file for the `hierophant_ws_address` variable like `"ws://<public-hierophant-ip>:<hierophant-http-port>/ws"` (default Hierophant http port is `9010`).

+It is *REQUIRED* that the Contemplant is run on a machine with a GPU.
+This is because the Contemplant uses a GPU to accelerate proofs.
+If you were only to use your CPU to execute a proof it will be 100-1000x slower than a GPU accelerated proof.

+The GPU proof accelerator is automatically run inside a docker container.
+If you're running Contemplant in an environment that can't run docker, see the [Contemplant without Docker access](#contemplant-without-docker-access) section below.

+## Working with multiple Contemplant config files

 If you're running in an environment with multiple configurations (for example, running an integration test while debugging), you can specify the config file with `-- --config <config file name>`.

-If you're running Contemplant in an environment that can't run docker, see the [Contemplant without Docker access](#contemplant-without-docker-access) section below.

 # Architecture